-The contract was awarded on April 28, 2023, to Onshore Materials, LLC, of Thibodaux, Louisiana for the construction of levee reach 101a, which is approximately 1.8 miles long.
-The contract at award is $22,595,265.00.
-Work will be performed in St. John the Baptist and St. Charles Parish, Louisiana.
-The levee elevation will be 12.5 feet.
+The contract for WSLP-102 was awarded on September 14, 2023, to B & K Construction, of Mandeville, Louisiana.
+This section of the levee is approximately 1.3 miles long.
+The contract at award is $84,427,775.25.
+Work will be performed in St. John the Baptist Parish.
+The levee elevation will be 13.9 feet.
+The contract is scheduled to be completed in Summer 2027.

 The West Shore Lake Pontchartrain project will achieve 100-year storm surge risk reduction by a variety of structural and non-structural features to include: levees, floodwalls, and pumps.
 While these features will reduce risk from storm surge associated with tropical events, they do not specifically reduce risk of flooding from significant rainfall.
 The project design team continues to work with the Non-Federal sponsor to acquire Rights of Entry (ROE) and coordinate with utilities and pipelines within the project footprint.
 Contracts completed include test sections, clay stockpiles, sand stockpiles, sand placement, and access road construction.
 For more information on the West Shore Lake Pontchartrain project: